College of Arts, Humanities and Social Sciences

 The Master of Arts in Education is a 36-hour, non-thesis program with 18 hours in Education and 18 hours in a teaching specialization.
 Teaching field concentrations are available in Computer Science, English Literature and Language, Political Science, and International Relations.

-The Education master’s program is designed for educators who seek a hands-on, interactive, professional growth experience that emphasizes real-world application of current theory and best practices.
+The Education master’s program is designed for educators who seek a hands-on and interactive professional growth experience that emphasizes real-world application of current theory and best practices.
 Special emphasis is placed on expanding and enriching content knowledge, enhancing classroom instruction, and serving the needs of an increasingly diverse student population.

 This program brings people with multifaceted and, at times, conflicting perspectives together in a richer and more complex search for what is reliable, worthwhile and true.
 When such people come together, we are able to achieve one of the highest purposes of education — a community that respects every individual within it.